 They named it Tao House, a nod to O'Neill's interest in Eastern philosophy and his wife's penchant for Oriental art.
 And indeed there are several elements evocative of Taoism inside and out—from the curved walkways to the sky blue ceilings and terra-cotta floors.
 Despite the view, outdoor pool, and player piano, there is a somewhat shadowy aura about the house, a situation enhanced by unusual colored mirrors—green, blue, even black—that contribute both an art deco touch and ghostly reflections to the atmosphere.
 But as the park ranger will explain, it's not a haunted house; it's just the house of a haunted man.

-Every Sunday in May, the Eugene O'Neill Foundation presents dramatic readings of the playwright's works in a historic barn on the premises, and one weekend in October is set aside for a full costumed performance of an O'Neill play.
+Every September, the Eugene O'Neill Foundation presents the Eugene O’Neill Festival featuring full productions of classic plays.
 There's quieter drama in a visit to O'Neill's isolated second-floor study where he penned his final and most successful plays, including The Iceman Cometh, A Moon for the Misbegotten, and the Pulitzer Prize-winning Long Day's Journey Into Night.

-O'Neill didn't care for guests traipsing about his house—ironic, considering it is now open for two free tours a day (at 10 a.m. and 12:30 p.m.)
-Wednesday through Sunday year-round.
 Because the house is at the end of a winding private road, the National Park Service provides free van rides to the site from a Park-and-Ride location in Danville; reservations are required.
-For information and reservations, call (925) 838-0249.
-Admission and van ride are free.

 City Lights Bookstore